malyasova/PGRD/README.md

 PGRD builds on the insight that the agent's planning algorithm takes a reward as input and outputs behavior.
 The true reward produced by this behavior can be differentiated with respect to the learning reward.
 This way, the optimal learning reward can be found via gradient ascent.
+See the paper for details.

-*Experiment*
+**Experiment**

 This repository reproduces the first experiment from the paper.
 The aim of the experiment is to demonstrate that PGRD can improve the reward and accelerate learning.
 It is set in the foraging environment.